 The Group is also taking steps to improve its operating results and profitability.
 Over the course of last couple of years, the Group decreased personnel numbers without taking significant cuts in operational activity, couple of market experts were hired to implement best market practices in milk segment as well as crop growing segment.
 The Group performed land examinations in all farms, determined the precise composition of soil structure and all seeding and fertilizing plans are made accordingly.
 The target of the Group has been set to achieve at least LTL 500 gross profit from 1 ha cultivated.
 In milk production segment, the focus is on producing high quality milk, which enables the farmers and companies in Lithuania to receive additional bonuses to milk price, as well as increase the productivity of current herd up to EU levels.
 Increased attention is being paid to own feed preparation as in this area alone, the Group expects to save up at least 5% of total milk cost of sales, as production of good quality corn silage and haylage will lead to lesser amounts of combined feed needed for cows to produce the same amount of milk.
-The results of the Group for 12 months ended 31 December 2010 and 31 December 2011 (EBITDA respectively amounted to LTL 8.7 million in 2010, and LTL 12.6 million in 2011) show, that the Group is on the right way with further improvements in efficiency of production activities, and, in turn, the financial results of the Group are within reach.
+The results of the Group for 12 months ended 31 December 2011 and 31 December 2012 (EBITDA respectively amounted to LTL 10.9 million in 2011, and LTL 21.8 million in 2012) show, that the Group is on the right way with further improvements in efficiency of production activities, and, in turn, the financial results of the Group are within reach.

 Additionally in 2012, the Group has agreed a Snoras loan extension for additional year up to March 2013, see Note 32, and started search for buyer of the Group's land portfolio.
+In March 2013, the Snoras loan was extended until 2016.
 The management of the Company expects to sell the land portfolio at approximate values to the carrying values of land in these Financial Statements.
+In April 2013, three land management entities land (in total 1.900 hectares) was sold at a value of LTL 9.300 per hectare (see Note 32 for more details).

-After increases in share capital and improvements in operations, the Group's liabilities decreased to around LTL 145 million (without deferred tax and capital grants) by the end of year 2011, and increased the equity up to around LTL 120 million, as compared to LTL 234 million of liabilities and LTL 82 million of equity at the end of 2008, which makes the Group more healthier and, in management opinion, will allow the Group to continue as a going concern.
+After increases in share capital and improvements in operations, the Group's liabilities decreased to around LTL 152 million (without deferred tax and capital grants) by the end of year 2012, and increased the equity up to around LTL 122 million, as compared to LTL 234 million of liabilities and LTL 82 million of equity at the end of 2008, which makes the Group more healthier.
+Carefully considering the aforementioned facts, management is putting and will put all efforts to remove material uncertainty and relying on the positive outcome of the actions described above, management continues to adopt the going concern basis in preparing the annual report and financial statements.